sumowll/BD4H-Bootcamp/web/spark.md

   section: [2]
 ---

 Start from this chapter, you will learn the usage of [Spark](http://spark.apache.org), an in-memory spark clustering computing framework.
+Due to time limit, we will focus on interactive shell.

+**TODO**
 - Interactive Shell
-  You will learn how to use Scala shell
 - Feature construction
 - MLlib